 Your PORN DOES NOT IMPRESS US!!

 Often times as information technology (IT) security professionals (a.k.a.
 Security Pros), we meet others who are interested in what we do for a living.
 The transfer of knowledge serves as a good way to promote IT security and often kick-starts an impromptu IT security awareness discussion.
-However this brings more than its average share of questions.
+However, this brings more than its average share of questions.
 Of course, answering these questions can be fun, but there’s one particular question that can cause heartburn for Security Pros and it is, “DO YOU EVER SEE ANY PORN?”
 Unfortunately, the answer is YES!
 When an employee has been viewing porn on a company computer, an array of questions soon follows (making the conversation rather awkward…LETS BE REAL).
-The lack of regard users take by viewing PORN on their company issued device is alarming.
+The lack of regard that users take by viewing PORN on their company issued device is alarming.
 This brings me to the conclusion that “YOUR PORN DOES NOT IMPRESS US!!!”

 Inherently, users will perform unauthorized actions on the network that violates organization policies regardless how much IT security is enforced.
 At one point in time you too probably have violated policies and directives when it comes to IT systems—unintentionally, of course.
 Deliberate violations by users are constantly growing in the areas of viewing and downloading pornographic materials on the organization’s computers and/or devices.
 As a result, the organization could be exposed to data breaches, loss of revenue, and loss of customers, just to name a few negative effects.
 While it’s the Security Pros job to protect the organization and its assets through the implementation of risk assessment, remediation, oversight and record of such violations, it’s the user’s job to practice integrity, self-monitor and most importantly, exercise self-control (seriously, you are at work!!!).
 As Security Pros, we should inform the users how their actions on the network impact the organization and its day-to-day operations.
 The organizational leaders also need to reinforce this information with their employees by having detailed discussions and trainings on IT security risk its cost implications.